trozware/troznet/content/post/2023/sparkle.md

 ---
-title: "Sparkle"
+title: 'Sparkle'
 date: 2023-04-11T11:48:38+10:00
 draft: false
-description: "Set up your Mac app for updating using the Sparkle framework"
+description: 'Set up your Mac app for updating using the Sparkle framework'
-tags: ["mac",  "sparkle",  "app", "distribution"]
+tags: ['mac', 'sparkle', 'app', 'distribution']
 ---

 Last month, I posted about writing my new todo app called [To-Day][1]: why I wrote it and how I wrote it.
 At the time, I mentioned that I had set it up to install updates using [Sparkle][2] but there was too much detail to include in the initial post.
 So here, as promised, is the article about implementing Sparkle.

 <!--more-->